Scott Chiasson

 In he signed with the Yokohama BayStars of the Japanese Central League but did not appear in a game.
 He began with the Tigres de Quintana Roo of the Mexican League.
 On August 13, he signed with the Baltimore Orioles, who assigned him to the Norfolk Tides of the Triple-A International League.

 On March 20, 2009, Chiasson was released by the Orioles.
-"Allowing the two Minor League veterans (the other one was Guillermo Quiroz) to try to hook on with another club before the end of spring."